danielcelliot/danielcelliot/README.md

 ### About Me

-A personal portfolio website, with a focus on a visually appealing design and clear visual hierarchy.
+A personal portfolio website, with a focus on a visually appealing design and clear visual hierarchy.<br>
 Built using:

 - HTML
 - CSS3